ualib/agda-algebras/doc/TYPES2021/referee/report-summary.md

    mentioned in the other responses, and hopefully this helps to clarify the potentially confusing parts of the formalization.

+*  **point 2** Links are fixed.

+*  **point 3** Several comments about this have been added or expanded.

+*  **point 4** While we maintain that this is the first formal proof of Birkhoff in MLTT, we deleted the claim that this is the first formal, machine-checked proof of Birkhoff, citing the Mizar proof found by the referee.

+*  **point 5** We had already stated in ¶3 of the intro what led to the inconsistency.
+We add a sentence explaining that extra care in handling the type X of variable symbols using the context and environment types used by Andreas Abel in his recent formalization of Birkhoff’s Completeness Theorem (citation included).

+*  **point 6** We revised the description of our main contribution, which is to show that our representations of algebraic objects in type theory (using, e.g., containers) are quite practical.

+*  **point 7** This was a typo, which was fixed; in fact, the whole paragraph was rewritten for clarity.

+*  **point 8** done; added as suggested

+*  **point 9** done; reworded as suggested

+*  **point 10** done; the offending definition was relegated to a minor footnote

+*  **point 11** fixed; there was a missing S, as noted; also, more details are now included as requested

+*  **point 12** (see responses to **point 1** above)

+*  **point 13** It is, indeed, equality, but that fact is not needed for the proof, so we feel justified in leaving this part of the development unchanged.

+*  **point 14** (see responses to **point 1** above)

 ### Review 3